stewyb314/trc/docs/Design.md

 As each job is started, it sets up the cgroup by creating the directory and setting up the appropriate files.
 It then manages the lifecycle of the job, both notifying the job if the client stops the job and receiving notification as jobs complete.
 As the job changes state, the job service updates the job repository.

+The lifecycle of a job:
+1. The cgroup mounts, directories and files are setup
+2. The command is executed using `exec.cmd` Go library.
+The process is started in a goroutine then blocks waiting for `Cmd.Wait()` to return.
+When the command is started, the pid is added to `cgroup.procs` file and the `Cmd` object is saved in the JobService.
+3. JobService updates that job's state in the repo to `running`
+4. If the process is stopped prematurely via a call to `Stop()`: the JobService calls the job's `Cmd.Process.Kill()` method.
+5. On process completion, the job's state is updated in the repo
+6. The setup done for cgroups is cleaned up.

+In either case, the

 As jobs complete, they are removed from the job service, with the results stored in the job repository.